paramsaini/Job-Search-Agent/README.md

-Job-Search-Agent - AI-Powered Career Development Platform
+Job-Search-Agent - AI-Powered Career Development Platform with the power of RAG tool.

+⚠️ License Notice
+This repository is source-available under the Business Source License (BUSL).
+Commercial use is not permitted without a separate license agreement.

 📋 Executive Summary